Teoscar Hernández Player Props: Mariners vs. Guardians

 Teoscar Hernández At The Plate

-- Hernandez is batting .167 with a double, two home runs and a walk.
+- Hernandez has a double, two home runs and a walk while hitting .172.

-- Hernandez has picked up a hit in three games this season (42.9%), including one multi-hit game.
+- Hernandez has had a base hit in four of eight games this season, and multiple hits once.

-- Hernandez has driven in a run in one game this season, and it was more than one in that game.
+- Hernandez has an RBI in one game this year, and it was more than one in that game.

 - In one game this year, he scored, and he had multiple runs in that game.